 Figure 2 - CSV file explanation

-Once the data is captured and converted into a CSV format it can be transferred and used within a number of applications.
-At the request of the organisation, it is essential the captured data is entered into a database which will enable future usage.
+Upon data capture and conversion into a CSV format data can be processed by a number of applications such as d3.js.
+At the request of the organisation, it is essential this captured data is stored within a database to enable enabling future development and usage.

 Data Storage